• Skip to primary navigation

 Over head of bread pudding with butter sauce, garnished with orange slices.
 In a cast iron skillet.
 Pin text reads: Classic Bread Pudding with whiskey sauce.

 Old-fashioned bread pudding is the very definition of Scrumptious!
-Our heirloom recipe is simple, easy, extremely adaptable.
+Our heirloom recipe is simple, easy, and extremely adaptable.
 Perfect for brunch or dessert.

 Bread pudding in a cast iron skillet, garnished with orange slices, with one serving removed.